 Mount Atlas Daisy:

 This gorgeous little white-flowered plant makes an excellent and hardy ground cover.
-It requires very little maintenance, but may be allowed to grow freely.
+It requires very little maintenance and may be allowed to grow freely.
 In very warm weather, it may require some watering.

 The small, delicate landscaping flowers bloom on stalks that may reach between 8-10 inches in height.
 It spreads up to 8 inches and blooms from mid to late spring.